GIST-CSBL/MVP/README.md

+---
+output:
+  html_document: default
+  word_document: default
+---
 ## MVP
 ### An implementation of Mass spectrometry Data Preprocessor

-*
-MVP is an open-source software for preprocessing mass spectrometry data.
+* MVP is an open-source software for preprocessing mass spectrometry data
-*
-MVP is based on the R language and can be installed easily.
+* MVP is based on the R language and can be installed easily
-*
-Users can set their own parameters to obtain preprocessed data for various situations.
+* Users can set their own parameters to obtain preprocessed data for various situations.
-*
-Duplicate record and missing value problems are alleviated by MVP.
+* Duplicate record and missing value problems are alleviated by MVP
-*
-Data preprocessed with MVP can improve the performance of statistical tests.
+* Data preprocessed with MVP can improve the performance of statistical tests

 ---

-### Currently, you can install:

-* the latest development version from GitHub with
+### Currently, you can install from GitHub with this command:

 ```R
 devtools::install_github("GIST-CSBL/MVP")